| “It was not until I found myself picking up trash on the side

 of invincibility became 80 proof.
 They had money, class, and connections.

+What could possibly go wrong?
 What the girls did not know at the time was that the police patiently

 waited outside popular hangouts right before last call, watching for